 22, July 2024

-The food processing industry is a vital component of the global economy, ensuring that raw agricultural products are transformed into safe, nutritious, and consumable food items.
-A critical aspect of this industry is food packaging, which plays a significant role in preserving the quality and extending the shelf life of food products.
+A critical aspect of food and beverage industry is packaging, which plays a significant role in preserving the quality and extending the shelf life of food products.
 Currently, sustainable food packaging is gaining considerable attention due to growing environmental concerns.
 Innovations in this area focus on reducing waste and using eco-friendly materials, such as biodegradable plastics and edible packaging, to minimize the industry's ecological footprint.

 Following this trend, Tetra Pak, a global leader in food packaging and processing, has set ambitious targets to reduce carbon emissions.
 By 2030, they aim to reduce scope 1 and 2 emissions by 42%.
 Their internal strategy, supported by staff and customers, focuses on sustainability and innovation, driving reputation and engagement.